adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes1.md

 ```

 - The order of variables must correspond with the order of the items selected.
-- The `select` statement within the PL/SQL block fall into ANSI classification of
+- The `select` statement within the PL/SQL block falls into ANSI classification of
-enbedded SQL for which the following rule applies: *embedded querie must return exactly
+embedded SQL for which the following rule applies: *embedded queries must return exactly
 one row*.
-    - A query that returns more than one row or no rows genertes an error.
+    - A query that returns more than one row or no rows generates an error.

 ### Create and Copy of Original Table
 - In some cases, tables should not be modified.